Produced by the Foundation for Middle East Peace in cooperation with Americans for Peace Now, where the Legislative Round-Up was conceived.

 Tlaib (D-MI) 10/22: Tweet – “The apartheid regime’s labeling of award-winning human rights groups as terrorist organizations—just because they speak truths about Israel’s violence & its human impact—is grossly antidemocratic and dangerous.
 The U.S. must end funding for human rights abuses.
 Enough.”

-Garcia (D-IL) 10/22: Tweet – “I stand with @ and @ in condemning the Israeli government for effectively banning legitimate civil society Palestinian organizations.
+Garcia (D-IL) 10/22: Tweet – “I stand with @amnesty and @hrw in condemning the Israeli government for effectively banning legitimate civil society Palestinian organizations.
 This shocking decision must be reversed.”

 Lowenthal (D-CA) 10/22: Tweet – “Crackdowns on dissenting voices in the West Bank are counterproductive and unacceptable.
 I thank the Biden administration for speaking out on this critical issue.”
 Linked to article, U.S. Seeks Clarification After Israel Labels Six Palestinian NGOs as Terror Groups (Haaretz)